-- 14. In order for the considerations against disclosure set out in the table to section 14 of the GIPA Act to be raised as relevant, the Agency must establish that the disclosure of the information could reasonably be expected to have the effect outlined in the table. - 15.
+- 18. The only public interest considerations against disclosure that can be considered are those in schedule 1 and section 14 of the GIPA Act. - 19.
+In order for the considerations against disclosure set out in the table to section 14 of the GIPA Act to be raised as relevant, the Agency must establish that the disclosure of the information could reasonably be expected to have the effect outlined in the table. - 20.
 The words "could reasonably be expected to" should be given their ordinary meaning.
-This requires a judgment to be made by the decision-maker as to whether it is reasonable, as distinct from irrational, absurd or ridiculous, to expect the effect outlined. - 16.
-In its notice of decision the Agency relied on one public interest consideration against disclosure of the information, deciding that its release could reasonably be expected to reveal an individual's personal information.
+This requires a judgment to be made by the decision-maker as to whether it is reasonable, as distinct from irrational, absurd or ridiculous, to expect the effect outlined. - 21.
+In its notice of decision the Agency raised one public interest consideration against disclosure of the information, deciding that its release could reasonably be expected to reveal an individual's personal information.